Velyki Birky: History

 During the rule of the Austro-Hungarian Empire until 1918, the town belonged to the Ternopil district of the kingdom of Galicia and Lodomeria.
 By the end of the 18th century the town of Borek was ruled by Count Victor Zalesky and later Count Franz Vodzitsky.
 From the mid-19th century the village of Velyki Birky was the property of the Counties of Bavorovsky and Mitrovsky.
-October 22, 1849 an elementary school was founded.
+October 22, 1849, an elementary school was founded.
 With the initiative of nationalists and especially Oleksander Barvinsky, one of the first reading rooms of Prosvita in the Ternopil district was founded in 1899 and lasted until 1939.
 Until the middle of 1914 the paramilitary organizations of Sich and Sokil were active in Velyki Birky.

-During World War I from July 21, 1914 to June 25, 1917 Velyki Birky was under Russian occupation as part of the Ternopil Governance of the Galicia-Bukovina General- Governance.
-From November 1, 1918 to June 17, 1919 the village was part of ZUNR (Zakhidno-Ukrayinska Narodna Respublica or Western-Ukrainian People's Republic).
+During World War I from July 21, 1914, to June 25, 1917, Velyki Birky was under Russian occupation as part of the Ternopil Governance of the Galicia-Bukovina General- Governance.
+From November 1, 1918, to June 17, 1919, the village was part of ZUNR (Zakhidno-Ukrayinska Narodna Respublica or Western-Ukrainian People's Republic).
 During the Russo-Polish war of 1920, from June 26 to August 21 the village is a part of Halyts’ka Social Soviet Republic.

-August 1, 1921 Velyki Birky became part of the Ternopil district as a regional center.
+August 1, 1921, Velyki Birky became part of the Ternopil district as a regional center.

 During the German Nazi occupation (July 2, 1941- March 21, 1944) Velyki Birky was the center of the Ternopil area, the Galicia District, General Governance, and the Third Reich.

-December 4, 1939 the urban village becomes part of Ternopil Region of USSR.
-Later, from January 1, 1940 to July 2, 1941 and from March 21, 1944 to January 1, 1963, it is the center of the Velykobirkivsky district of the Ternopil Region.
-In 1963-1967 the village of Velyki Birky became part of Pidvolochys’ky district, and from January 1, 1967 till the present it is part of the Ternopil district.
+December 4, 1939, the urban village becomes part of Ternopil Oblast of USSR.
+Later, from January 1, 1940, to July 2, 1941, and from March 21, 1944, to January 1, 1963, it is the center of the Velyki Birky Raion of the Ternopil Oblast.
+In 1963–1967 the village of Velyki Birky became part of Pidvolochysk Raion, and from January 1, 1967, till the present it is part of the Ternopil Raion.

+Until 26 January 2024, Velyki Birky was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Koropets became a rural settlement.